 Rheology is the study of deformation and flow of material under stress, for example how easily material changes its form when it is pressed, or how easy it is to pump liquid in the pipes.
 Yield stress and viscosity are two importance aspects in the study of rheology and I will today exemplify this by using the Exilva microfibrillated technology.

 HIGH VISCOSITY AND EXTREMELY SHEAR THINNING BEHAVIOR

 Suspensions of cellulose fibrils, like Exilva microfibrillated cellulose (Exilva MFC), are slightly more complicated since it consists of two different components: cellulosic fibers and the surrounding water (in an end-application there can be even more components).
-Water in itself has very low viscosity, but a small amount of MFC fibres dispersed in water changes the whole picture: The resulting suspension has much higher viscosity.
+Water in itself has very low viscosity, but a small amount of Exilva MFC well dispersed in water changes the whole picture: The resulting suspension has much higher viscosity.
 There are two reasons for that.
 First, any particles in liquid increase the viscosity since they disturb the flow field of the liquid.
-Second, MFC fibres are not as single fibres in the suspension, but instead, they form a continuous, strong network that resists flow effectively.
+Second, the Exilva microfibrillated cellulose are not as single fibers in the suspension, but instead, they form a continuous, strong network that resists flow effectively.
 As a result, the viscosity of the suspension is very high.

 HIGH YIELD STRESS

-MFC network requires quite high force to start flowing.
+The Exilva microfibrillated cellulose network requires quite high force to start flowing.
 In rheological terms, the required force per certain area to initiate flow is called yield stress.
 Exactly how much force is required to break the network is dependent on how many contact points there are between the fibres and how strong interactions there are at these contact points.

-High yield stress makes MFC a good stabiliser of suspensions or emulsions since it can trap particles or droplets in the network and prevent them from sinking or floating.
+High yield stress makes Exilva MFC a good stabiliser of suspensions or emulsions since it can trap particles or droplets in the network and prevent them from sinking or floating.

 If you want to read more about the scientific background of suspension rheology, I recommend a review article by Mueller and his colleagues (2010).